In the next few

 Complementary

-provide maximal contrast; when paired, they make each color appear more
+colors provide maximal contrast; when paired, they make each color appear more

 lively and vibrant.
 For example, pair a purple wall and bright yellow pots or